git/git.github.io/rev_news/drafts/edition-51.md

   There was then a long discussion thread involving Peff, Denton, Jacob Keller, Dscho, Junio and Gábor about what was possible to do with Coccinelle and spatch and how they are used in the Git toolchain.
-This thread eventually resulted in Peff making a small series of [patches](https://public-inbox.org/git/20190506234334.GA13296@sigill.intra.peff.net/), based on a previous patch by Jacob, that makes it possible to run
+This thread eventually resulted in Peff writing a small series of [patches](https://public-inbox.org/git/20190506234334.GA13296@sigill.intra.peff.net/), based on a previous patch by Jacob, that makes it possible to run